 My work focuses on issues of people relating to the landscape, structures they build, gardens they tend and what they leave behind when they are done.
 Often there are no people present or identifiable, as my interest is in the traces they leave.
 Recently this has led me to work in several land reclaimation sites, and green areas being prepared for construction.
 I am focused on details such as debris left behind, foot prints, lines from moving objects, repairs, and the empty space left behind after something, including people, is gone.
 Often people call my work anti-heroic landscapes.
 I call them “minor landscapes.”

 Works are available in limited editions of three to five.
-Sizes depend upon the individual work ranging from 10x15 to 20x30 inches.
-Please contact me directly about prints.
+Image sizes depend upon the individual work ranging from 10x15 and 26x39 inches.
+(The actual print size, for instance, would be 34X47).